“Is SEO really worthwhile for my business, or is it just another expense?”

 Understanding these factors helps set realistic expectations and ensures your SEO strategy is built for success.

 So, how do you know if your SEO efforts are paying off?
-The basic formula is simple:
+Use the same core formula whether the return comes from ecommerce sales, recurring revenue, or B2B pipeline:

 ROI = (Revenue from SEO – SEO Investment) ÷ SEO Investment × 100

-For example, if your business spends $10,000 on SEO over a year and generates $50,000 in revenue from organic traffic, your ROI is:
+For example, if your business spends $10,000 on SEO over a year and generates $50,000 in revenue from organic traffic, your SEO ROI formula is:

 [($50,000 – $10,000) ÷ $10,000] × 100 = 400%

-Tracking this revenue requires the right tools.
-Google Analytics can show you how much traffic comes from organic search and what actions those visitors take (e.g., purchases, form submissions).
-Call tracking software can tie phone leads to SEO campaigns, while CRM systems help measure lead quality and customer lifetime value.
-Don’t overlook assisted conversions either—SEO often plays a supporting role in driving traffic that converts through other channels, like email or PPC.
+Tracking SEO ROI requires the right tools.
+Google Analytics 4 (GA4) can show how much traffic comes from organic search and what actions those visitors take, such as purchases and form submissions.
+Call tracking software can tie phone leads to SEO campaigns, while CRM systems help measure lead quality, customer lifetime value, and overall business impact.
+Don’t overlook assisted conversions either.
+SEO often introduces visitors who later convert through another channel, such as email, direct traffic, or PPC, so relying only on last-click attribution can underestimate SEO’s true value.

 The Long-Term Power of SEO